There were chances at both ends at Stadio Olimpico as Roma and AC Milan played out a 0-0 draw that saw the Lombardy side claim their 18th Scudetto.

 Mirko Vucinic almost spoilt the Milan party, missing a volleyed chance within the area after Marco Cassetti picked him out in acres of space at the far post after an opening quarter of an hour which saw Milan dominate possession, but lack any penetration.

 Vucinic’s bad luck in front of goal continued as Alessandro Nesta, playing in his 400th Serie A match, made an excellent intervention to cut out another Cassetti cross as the Montenegrin striker bore down on goal.

-Despite offering little in the first period, the Diavolo almost found themselves a goal up within a minute of the second.
-Robinho collected the ball on the edge of the area, stepped inside Cassetti before curling a shot past Doni, only to see his effort strike the post.
+Despite offering little in the first half, il Diavolo almost found themselves a goal up within a minute of the second.
+Robinho collected the ball on the edge of the area, stepped inside Cassetti before curling a shot past Doni, only to see his shot strike the post.

 Less than a minute later, the visitors almost struck once more.
 Half time substitute Massimo Ambrosini’s leapt on to Clarence Seedorf’s set piece, only for his goal bound volley to hit a Roma body and go behind for a corner.

 Their dominant start to the first half continued as Zlatan Ibrahimovic appeared to be brought down by Doni, but replays showed that the correct decision was made as the Brazilian ‘keeper got the slightest of touches on the ball before the Swede hit the turf.

 Kevin-Prince Boateng almost put his side ahead as he latched onto Ambrosini’s chipped through ball, but the Ghana midfielder’s chipped finish drifted a matter of inches past the post.
 Milan continued to pressurise, with Ibrahimovic’s powerful free-kick forcing a superb reaction save from Doni, before Juan pounced on Seedorf’s rebound shot.